YOU ARE ABOUT TO LEAVE

 How can you

-There are a lot of ways to get the test done:
+There are a lot of ways to get the test done.
+Here are just a few:

-- You can ask a healthcare provider or hospital for an HIV test
+- Ask a healthcare provider or hospital for an HIV test

-- You can search local clinics or community health centers for free testing services
+- Search local clinics or community health centers for free testing services

-- You can use a home HIV test that you can find in most pharmacies or online
+- Use a home HIV test that you can find in most pharmacies or online

 There are still some things you should do: